jfgreen/jfgreen.uk/content/why-data-engineering.md

 racing champion Jackie Stewart, who "believed the best drivers had enough understanding of how a machine worked so they could work in harmony with it".

-We can use this principal to guide many of the design choices we make when coming up with solutions.
+We can use this principle to guide many of the design choices we make when coming up with solutions.
 For instance:

 - Data locality and [latency][3]: Are we fetching data from the CPU cache, memory, disk or network?
-- Memory vs compute trade-off: It is more efficient to pre-calculate values at the cost of using more memory?
+- Memory vs compute trade-off: Is is more efficient to pre-calculate values at the cost of using more memory?
 - Parallelism: Would this be faster if we took advantage of more CPU cores?
 - Data-oriented programming: Should my collection of data be represented as an